karmatosed/json-value-display/readme.txt

 == Installation ==

-1. Upload `theme-json-css-use` to the `/wp-content/plugins/` directory.
+1. Upload `json-value-display` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==